Sociology

 Abstract

-The primary goal of this study is observing conceptual changes of loyalty, The research questions are as follows: What is the difference between girls' and their mothers' understanding of loyalty?
-And what is their reaction to the Disloyalty of their spouses?
-Through reviewing related ...
+The primary goal of this study is to observe conceptual changes in loyalty.
+The research questions are as follows: What is the difference between girls' and their mothers' understanding of loyalty?
+And what is their reaction to the disloyalty of their spouses?
+Through reviewing related studies, the most ...

 Read More